software-engineering-amsterdam/software-construction/2017-2018/README.md

 Java, C#, JavaScript, Haskell, Scala, Clojure, Erlang, Smalltalk, Ruby, Python, Go, Dart, Swift, Objective-C, F#, or propose your own.
-Feel free to take the opportunity to learn a new language, but be aware that your code will be graded as if you're proficient in it and be aware of idiomatic coding styles.
+Feel free to take the opportunity to learn a new language, but be aware that your code will be graded as if you are proficient in it and be aware of idiomatic coding styles.
 For Java we provide grammar skeleton code for the parser generators ANTLR, Jacc and Rats! in the `prototypes` directory of `endless-ql`.
 These grammars are *incomplete*.
 You may copy one of the skeleton projects and complete it by adding the following features:

 - Syntax for booleans, string literals.
-Don't forget to take care of keyword reservation: true and false should be parsed as boolean literals, not as identifiers.
+Do not forget to take care of keyword reservation: true and false should be parsed as boolean literals, not as identifiers.

 - Add single-line comments (a la Java: //).

-- Add syntax productions for forms, questions, computed questions, types (int, bool, and string) and if-then and if-then-else statements.
+- Add syntax productions for forms, questions, computed questions, types (int, bool, and string) and **if-then** and **if-then-else** statements.
 Use string literals for question labels.
 See the LWC'13 link above for an example questionnaire.